-More Than 300 Items May See Customs Duty Hike In Budget
+More than 300 Items May See Customs Duty Hike In Budget

-As a measure to boost domestic small and medium industry, the government may consider a hike in customs duty on over 300 items such as toys, furniture, footwear, coated paper and rubber items in the Union Budget.
+As a measure to boost domestic small and medium industry, the government may consider a hike in customs duty on over 300 items like toys, furniture, footwear, coated paper, rubber items among other in the Union Budget.

-Besides giving relief to the domestic industry and boosting employment, the move is meant to keep imports down and help to raise revenue.
-Many of these industries are essentially concentrated in the small and medium sectors and are employment intensive.
+Besides giving relief to the domestic industry and boosting employment, the move to keep imports down and help to raise revenue.
+Many of these are industries which are essentially concentrated in the small and medium sectors and employment intensive.

 The Commerce and Industry Ministry in its budget recommendations has proposed rationalisation of basic customs on over 300 items across sectors including furniture, chemicals, rubber, coated paper and paper boards.